 You can learn pottery at Art in the Park, watch the super cool dudes on the BMX track, or guess at how many fish the fishermen that are ALWAYS there must catch in a day.
 My answer?
 Not many.

 Unlike other London parks, Burgess Park is pretty new.
 It was developed between the 1950s and 1980s and then given a huge regeneration in 2012 when it was reopened.
 Maybe that explains why Google hasn’t yet mapped it out as a green space…

 Nearest station: Queen’s Road Peckham, Elephant & Castle

 Victoria Park isn’t really the prettiest park in London but that doesn’t mean you shouldn’t go.
-It has it’s moments and there’s some pretty cool looking pubs around the outside of it.
+It has its moments and there are some pretty cool looking pubs around the outside of it.

 Regent’s Canal and Hertford Union Canal run along the southern sides of the park and there’s a great lake for boating on too.
 Hire a pedalo and, if you’re like me, get competitive by racing the others out on the lake.

 Make sure you stop by the Chinese pagoda, it’s a pretty unusual site for a Central London Park and well worth taking a look at!

 I’ve combined these famous London parks, Hyde Park and Kensington Gardens, into two here.
 You’ll commonly come across people referring to both of them as just Hyde Park when in fact, Hyde Park becomes Kensington Gardens once you cross the road running between the two.
 Both parks are counted as ‘Royal Parks’, of which there are eight dotted around the city.

 If you’ve ever been to London, chances are you’ve strolled around Hyde Park and been accosted by the cheeky squirrels (one climbed up my leg once – I didn’t even have food…).